 Analysis | Who could have predicted the Capitol riot?
-Plenty of people -- including Trump allies.
+Plenty of people — including Trump allies.

 Sen. Ted Cruz (R-Tex.) added earlier that year: “I think a campaign bears responsibility for creating an environment.
 When a candidate urges supporters to engage in physical violence, to punch people in the face, the predictable consequence of that is that it escalates.”

 And in perhaps the eeriest comments, fellow 2016 Trump challenger Rick Perry — who would later become Trump’s energy secretary — in 2015 actually likened Trump’s rhetoric to what led to a previous attack on the nation’s capital, by members of the Know Nothing Party.
-Like today’s misguided election conspiracists, they too subscribed to an extreme belief: The Pope was planning to take over the United States.
-So in 1854, they forcibly overtook a guard and destroyed marble slabs that were to be used in the construction of the Washington Monument.
+Like today’s misguided election conspiracists, they, too, subscribed to an extreme belief: The pope was planning to take over the United States.
+So, in 1854, they forcibly overtook a guard and destroyed marble slabs that were to be used in the construction of the Washington Monument.

 “These people built nothing, created nothing.
 They existed to cast blame and tear down certain institutions, to give outlet to anger,” Perry said.
-“Donald Trump is the modern-day incarnation of the Know-Nothing movement.”
+“Donald Trump is the modern-day incarnation of the Know Nothing movement.”

 Today, that utterly remarkable parallel to the current moment isn’t something Republicans like Perry or Haley have much interest in looking into.
 Again, whether Trump technically incited the attempted insurrection is a valid question; the legal bar for incitement is high.
-But given the concerns expressed about just such a situation occurring, it would seem to be something worth having a real conversation about.
+But given the concerns expressed about just such a situation occurring, it would seem to be something worth discussing.

-Perhaps they believe Trump was simply too cavalier with his rhetoric but didn’t technically incite.
-Perhaps they think their warnings about his rhetoric potentially leading to violence don’t actually apply here and that this was merely a bunch of extremists hearing what they wanted to hear from the president.
+Perhaps they think Trump was simply too cavalier with his rhetoric but didn’t technically incite.
+Perhaps they think that their warnings about his rhetoric potentially leading to violence don’t actually apply here and that this was merely a bunch of extremists hearing what they wanted to hear from the president.

 But given the predictability of this event — and the actual predictions of it — why not have a real debate about all that?
 Even setting aside direct incitement, there’s a real question about what Trump could have done to stop the fervor and even bloodlust.
-Some Republicans like House Minority Leader Kevin McCarthy (R-Calif.) and Rep. Tom Cotton (R-Ark.) even blamed Trump for not doing more sooner to take down the temperature — though that milder form of censure has faded rather quickly.
+Some Republicans such as House Minority Leader Kevin McCarthy (R-Calif.) and Sen. Tom Cotton (R-Ark.) even blamed Trump for not doing more sooner to take down the temperature — although that milder form of censure has faded rather quickly.

-It’s a thorny issue for a GOP that is wary of alienating Trump’s supporters, to be sure, but their own past comments and the sometimes-prescient warnings of plenty of others seem to make it worthy of an accounting.
+It’s a thorny issue for a GOP that is wary of alienating Trump’s supporters, to be sure, but their own past comments and the sometimes prescient warnings of plenty of others seem to make it worthy of an accounting.